TheThingsIndustries/lorawan-stack-docs/doc/content/reference/api/authentication.md

 }
 ```

-The response contains the **OAuth access token** and an indication of when it expires.
+The response contains the **OAuth access token**, which is valid for 60 minutes.
 If the network admin gave your OAuth client the **refresh token** grant, the response also contains a **refresh token**.

 ```json
 {